noiseprotocol/noise_spec/noise.md

 7.2.
 One-way patterns
 ----------------------

-The following patterns represent "one-way" handshakes supporting a one-way stream of data from a sender to a recipient.
+The following handshake patterns represent "one-way" handshakes supporting a one-way stream of data from a sender to a recipient.
+These patterns could be used to encrypt files, database records, or other non-interactive data streams.

 Following these one-way handshakes the sender can send a stream of transport messages, encrypting them using the first `CipherState` returned by `Split()`.